 - Using chemotherapy to kill cells that were not removed in surgery

-Dr. Sugarbaker felt that the trimodal approach gives his patients the best chance of long-lasting survival.
-He was familiar with all types of Pleural Mesothelioma Treatment, including the following therapies:
+Dr. Sugarbaker felt that the trimodal approach gives his patients the best chance of survival.
+He was familiar with all types of pleural mesothelioma treatment, including the following therapies:

 Dr. Sugarbaker placed a large amount of effort into patient support.
-Along with patient consultations and developing a treatment program, he made sure his patients had access to support groups.
-Emotional support for the patient and family is essential to approach treatment with the right attitude.
-It also provides peace of mind for everyone involved.
+Along with patient consultations and developing a treatment program, he ensured his patients had access to support groups.

 “Mesothelioma is not just a disease of the patient.
 It affects the entire family,” Dr. Sugarbaker said.